National Research Data Infrastructure

 A workshop on governance of the NFDI was held at the DFG Head Office in Bonn on 30 August 2019.
 The workshop focused on questions concerning the constitution of the consortia, the interaction of the individual structural elements in the NFDI, and specific questions concerning the submission of proposals.
 The minutes of the workshop of 30 August 2019 can be found here:

 On 26 June 2020 the Joint Science Conference (GWK) made its final funding decisions in the first round of the National Research Data Infrastructure Programme.
 A total of nine consortia were chosen.
 In reaching this decision, the GWK followed the recommendation of the NFDI Expert Committee, which based its selection on the outcome of a rigorous review and evaluation process.
-A statistical overview of the nine NFDI consortia selected can be found here:
+A statistical overview of the funding decisions in the first selection round can be found at:

-GWK Press Release: Externer Link"Förderung von neuen Konsortien der Nationalen Forschungsdateninfrastruktur (NFDI) beschlossen”, June 2020 (available in German only)
+GWK Press Release: Externer Link"Förderung von neuen Konsortien der Nationalen Forschungsdateninfrastruktur (NFDI) beschlossen” , June 2020 (in German only)

-- Press release by the Joint Science Conference: Link auf PDF-Datei„Der Aufbau der Nationalen Forschungsdateninfrastruktur (NFDI) schreitet voran: NFDI-Direktor im Amt“ (in German only), March 2020
+- Press release by the Joint Science Conference: Link auf PDF-Datei„Der Aufbau der Nationalen Forschungsdateninfrastruktur (NFDI) schreitet voran: NFDI-Direktor im Amt“ , March 2020 (in German only)

-- DFG Press Release Interner Link"NFDI: DFG to Coordinate Selection and Evaluation of Consortia”
+- DFG Press Release: Interner Link"NFDI: DFG to Coordinate Selection and Evaluation of Consortia” , December 2018

 - Press Release of the Joint Science Conference (GWK):

-Externer LinkForschungsdaten nachhaltig sichern und nutzbar machen – Startschuss für eine Nationale Forschungsdateninfrastruktur (in German only), November 2018
+Externer LinkForschungsdaten nachhaltig sichern und nutzbar machen – Startschuss für eine Nationale Forschungsdateninfrastruktur , November 2018 (in German only)

 - Alliance of Science Organisations in Germany